What is an end-of-life (EOL) doula?

 A Death educator, also known as a thanatologist, teaches interdisciplinary curriculum focusing on the physical, psycho-social, behavioral, and cognitive aspects of death, dying, and bereavement.
-The five key areas are: understanding the dying process, decision making for end of life, loss, grief, and bereavement, assessment and intervention, and traumatic death.
+The five key areas are: understanding the dying process, decision making for end of life, loss, grief, and bereavement.

 What is the difference between hospice and palliative care?

 Palliative Care is individualized interdisciplinary care designed to improve quality of life and alleviate suffering caused by the symptoms and/or treatment of a serious illness.
 At its best, palliative care is integrated into medical training and other departments of medicine in hospital and begun in the early stages of treatment.
 Studies have shown that people who receive palliative care with treatment live longer than those who receive curative treatment alone.